-The lake has three main seasons, spring, summer and winter, and you need to understand fish behaviour during these seasons.
+The lake has three main seasons, spring, summer and winter, and you need to understand fish behavior during these seasons.

 If you are a newcomer, hire a guide for a day or more.
 You’ll get the most information this way, and perhaps you’ll land the big one.

-Public launch ramps are available at Riondel, Kootenay Bay and Kuskonook.
+Public launch ramps are available at Riondel, Kootenay Bay and Kuskanook.
 Many lakeside campgrounds have launch ramps and docking.

 Fishing licenses and tackle are available from the Gray Creek Store.
-Fishing licences can also be ordered online at the Ministry of Environment of British Columbia.
+Fishing licenses can also be ordered online at the Ministry of Environment of British Columbia.

 Don’t forget the most important part – relax and enjoy the day as you escape the hustle and bustle of everyday life and enjoy the beautiful scenery of Kootenay Lake.